alexeyev/hogweed-ground-level-view/README.md

 The images are annotated using https://supervise.ly/ (CE).

 A more detailed description of the data collection strategy and the dataset in general will be released during autumn.
-Test set annotations will be released in December, by the end of the autumn semester.
+Test set annotations will be released after the end of the competition.

 ## Format